-What's in the name?
-Did you mean to spell "curious" incorrectly?
+What’s in the name?
+Did you misspell curious?

 Is Curieus a non-profit?

 Yes, and we are a registered 501(c)(3) organization, so all donations are tax deductible!

 Curieus is entirely funded by the public, with grants from various organizations as well as individual donations from supporters.
 So far, we have raised over $18,000 that went directly to our students’ education.
 If you are interested in contributing, we would love your support!
 Please refer to the Donate page for more information.